2022 Major League Baseball postseason: (4) Toronto Blue Jays vs. (5) Seattle Mariners

 This was the first postseason meeting between the Mariners and the Blue Jays, the two American League expansion teams of 1977.
 This was the first postseason series appearance for the Mariners in 21 years, when they won the ALDS over Cleveland Indians (now Cleveland Guardians) in five games, then lost to the eventual AL champion New York Yankees in five games in the ALCS.
 The Mariners swept the Blue Jays to advance to the ALDS for the first time since 2001.

 In Game 1, Luis Castillo pitched seven innings of shutout ball as the Mariners won their first postseason game since 2001.
 In Game 2, the Blue Jays had an 8–1 lead after five innings, but two four-run innings enabled the Mariners to become just the third team in postseason history to come back from down 7 or more runs in a game (Philadelphia Athletics in 1929, Boston Red Sox in 2008).

-Both teams would meet again in the ALCS in 2025, with the Blue Jays winning the series in seven games after being eight outs away from elimination in Game 7, however they would fall in the World Series.
+Both teams would meet again in the ALCS in 2025, where the Blue Jays returned the favor and defeated the Mariners in seven games after being eight outs away from elimination in Game 7, however they would fall in the World Series.